WSE Teaching Policies and Guidelines

 - KSAS Undergraduate Final Exam Policy

-The Fall 2024 final exam schedule has been posted on the registrar’s website.
-You can access it through the navigation menu under Course Schedule, or through this direct link to the 2024 final exam schedule (PDF).
+The Fall 2025 final exam schedule will be posted on the registrar’s website in mid-August.
+You can access it through the navigation menu under Course Schedule, or through this direct link to the Fall 2025 final exam schedule (PDF).

 The posted final examination schedule allows the 14-week semester to be used, as intended, for instructional purposes alone, and also gives students adequate time to prepare for examinations.
 Instructors are not permitted to make ad hoc arrangements for the administration of final examinations.
 Consistent with the recommendation made by the Commission on Undergraduate Education that the policies related to final examinations be reiterated each year, and with the concurrence of the Academic Council, we wish to call your attention to the following guidelines and urge your cooperation: